jperdue62/Wildcat-Within/CONTRIBUTING.md

 ## Vision Statement:

-To work with educators, businesses, programmers, students,and community leaders to prove how badging projects can exhibit employability skills to future employers and motivate high school students to prepare for the future.
+To work with educators, businesses, programmers, students,and community leaders to prove how badging projects can exhibit employability skills to future employers, motivate high school students and give back to the community.

 ## Our Project
 Transformational Portfolios - the Wildcat Within is ... a open badges project that gives back to the community